Dogwalker-kryt/Linux-Drive-Manager/CONTRIBUTING.md

      for Contants/macros: UPPER_SNAKE

 - Comment your code **only when necessary** — keep comments helpful and to the point, dont over use then (e.g. 10line of comments for a single line of code)
+- Doxygen Comments are fine and should be added for side/helper functions
 - Use C++ 17 or later
 - Try to write self explaining, readable code this is good: